-Many parents are willing to try anything rather than put their child on a daily medication.
+Many parents are willing to try anything rather than put their children on daily medication.
 Who could blame them?!
-There are side effects and long term implications that would scare anyone.
-Unfortunately, sometimes a child’s hyperactivity and distractibility can severely limit their ability to participate in their daily classwork and then Mom and Dad are faced with a tough decision.
+There are side effects and long-term implications that would scare anyone.
+Unfortunately, sometimes a child’s hyperactivity and distractibility can severely limit their ability to participate in their daily classwork, and then Mom and Dad are faced with a tough decision.
 There are other alternatives, including counseling, supplements, and biofeedback.
 But what if just changing the food that you serve your child could help them have a more productive school day?
 Wouldn’t that be awesome?

 The Feingold Diet